Swab, Spit Or Stay Home? A Wide Variety Of Plans To Keep Coronavirus Off Campus

 The school plans to offer free tests to the 50,000 students expected to return this month as well as some 11,000 faculty and staff members.

-"The exciting thing is, because we can test up to 10,000 per day, it allows the scientist to do what's really the best for trying to protect the community as opposed to having to cut corners, because of the limitations of the testing," says University of Illinois chemist Martin Burke, who helped develop the campus's saliva test.
-The test received emergency use authorization this week from the federal Food and Drug Administration.
+"The exciting thing is, because we can test up to 10,000 per day, it allows the scientist to do what's really the best for trying to protect the community, as opposed to having to cut corners because of the limitations of the testing," says University of Illinois chemist Martin Burke, who helped develop the campus's saliva test.

 University of Illinois epidemiologist Becky Smith says they are following data that suggest campuses need to test everyone every few days because the virus is not detectable in infected people for three or four days.

 "But about two days after that, your infectiousness peaks," she says.
 "So, we have a very small window of time in which to catch people before they have done most of the infection that they're going to be doing."

 Campus officials accepted Smith's recommendation that all faculty, staffers and students participating in any on-campus activities be required to get tested twice a week.

 Illinois can do that because its test is convenient and not as invasive as a test using a nasal swab.
 That means the campus doesn't need swabs, or as much personal protective equipmentas it would otherwise need to collect and process the more invasive tests, Burke says.
 Analyzing the samples on-site at campus labs also avoids the backlogs occurring at public health and commercial labs.

 As colleges roll out plans, students mourn what would have been

 Most other colleges fall somewhere between the approaches of Missouri and the University of Illinois, and many of their students are still uncertain how their fall semester will go.